Centralia in the Arts

 Novels

 The Planets, Poseidon Press, 1991, and The Constellations, Random House, 1994, both by James Finney Boylan.
 Both are about people who live in Centralia during the time of the mine fire.
-The author is now a transgender woman and has changed her name to Jennifer Finney Boylan.
+The author is a transgender woman and now writes under the name Jennifer Finney Boylan.
 She occasionally contributes op-ed pieces to The New York Times.
-More about her and her Centralia themed novels here.
+More about her other books here.

 Those Who Favor Fire, by Lauren Wolk.
 Uses a town like Centralia and elements of the Centralia story as backdrop for a love story.
 Random House, 1999.